1. Google Nexus 5 tips and tricks - Access Google Now with nothing but your voice

 Google has introduced its Play Games portal with very little fanfare when 4.3 was launched, but it's certainly worth a closer look in 4.4.
 Taking cues from Xbox Live and Apple's Game Center service, it allows you to track your scores and achievements in compatible games and compare your best attempts with friends and Google+ contacts.

-21. Track your steps
+21. Google Nexus 5 tips and tricks - Track your steps

 If you're keen to keep tabs on your level of fitness then the Nexus 5 is the perfect phone for you.
 The handset's internal tech can detect how many steps you've taken, and therefore judge how many calories you've burned off.
 Simply download Moves from the Google Play store and stride confidently out of that front door.

-22. Enable closed captions in video playback
+22. Google Nexus 5 tips and tricks - Enable closed captions in video playback

 Watching a movie on the tube isn't as much fun when you can't hear the dialogue, so thank your lucky stars for Android 4.4's support for closed captions during film playback.
 Go to Settings > Accessibility > Captions, and switch them on.
 You can even adjust the text size and select the text and background colour.